You'll develop your own bespoke course with our broad range of taught modules. You'll then complete a 24-week research project.

 - student feedback

-Mitochondrial biology and medicine is a competitive research area.
+Regenerative medicine and stem cell research is a competitive area.
 Your studies will be centered around academia.
 You'll also have an opportunity to access industry experience in some cases.

-The Mitochondrial Biology and Medicine MRes is closely linked to a suite of MRes courses that you may also be interested in:
+The Regenerative Medicine and Stem Cells MRes is closely linked to a suite of MRes courses that you may also be interested in:

 - Ageing and Health MRes